ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 Exit conditions: The flow exits ProbeBW_REFILL after one packet-timed round trip, and enters ProbeBW_UP.
-This is because after one full round trip of sending in ProbeBW_REFILL the flow (if not application-limited) has had an opportunity to place as many packets in flight as its BBR.bw and BBR.inflight_longterm permit.
+This is because after one full round trip of sending in ProbeBW_REFILL the flow (if not ) has had an opportunity to place as many packets in flight as its BBR.bw and BBR.inflight_longterm permit.
 Correspondingly, at this point the flow starts to see bandwidth samples reflecting its ProbeBW_REFILL behavior, which may be putting too much data